-Before placing your order you have the options to place Stop Loss and Take Profit, on that window you also will see projected Loss and Projected Profit in BTC but they can fluctuate.
-Let’s provide an example with long position for ETH:
+Before placing your order you have the option to tick the box place Stop Loss and Take Profit, on that window you also will see projected Loss and Projected Profit in BTC but they can fluctuate.
+Let’s provide an example with a long position for ETH:

-Of course, let’s not forget that the platform has a fixed fee of 0.05% (for the different assets you have a different flat fee) which will be deducted from your profit.
+Of course, let’s not forget that the platform has a fixed flat fee of 0.05% (for the different assets you trade there’s a different flat fee) which will be deducted from your profit.

 Example with BTC: